5th Annual High School Analytics & Data Visualization Competition Spring 2026

-The Department of Decision and Systems Sciences is proud to host this 6-week competition, culminating in a one-day on-campus event on March 16, 2023 at the Haub School of Business at Saint Joseph's University.
-The competition invites teams from local area high schools to expand their working knowledge and understanding of analytics by exploring a data set, creating visualizations from that data and presenting their findings to judges who work as industry leaders in Business Intelligence & Analytics.
+The Department of Decision and System Sciences is proud to host this multi-round, team competition, culminating in a one-day, on-campus final event at the Haub School of Business at Saint Joseph’s University.
+The competition invites teams from high schools to expand their working knowledge and understanding of analytics by exploring a dataset, creating visualizations from that data, and presenting their findings to judges from academia and industry in business intelligence and analytics.

-No specific coursework or skill set is required, and teams will be matched with Saint Joseph's University student mentors to guide them on their data journeys.
-Teams will also have access to Tableau software to create their visualizations.
-This competition is really about problem-solving, finding patterns that may not be obvious and being able to tell a story about data while simultaneously developing critical thinking, presentation, leadership and other transferable skills.
+No specific coursework or skill set is required.
+This competition is really about problem-solving, finding patterns that may not be obvious, and being able to tell a story about data while simultaneously developing critical thinking, presentation, leadership, and other transferable skills.

 Frequently Asked Questions